Diana Cooper (artist): Public art commissions

 Cooper has received three public art commissions.
 Her first was the permanent, site-specific work, Out of the Corner of My Eye (2008–9, commissioned by NYC Cultural Affairs Percent for Art) for the Jerome Parker Campus in Staten Island.
 Situated along a slow-curving, 107-foot-long wall in an Ennead Architects-designed building, the work employed more durable materials than past work—glass (inserted into pre-existing windows), fiberboard, metal hardware, and acrylic paint—and received an Americans for the Arts public art award.

 For HighWire (2016, Moss Arts Center), Cooper developed her concept and imagery digitally, combining scans of her drawings with data visualization imagery alluding to micro- and macro- organic and technological systems.
 She printed the scans on PhotoTex—a repositionable adhesive material similar to that used in commercial signage—then hand-painted over them, reimagining the data as a lyrical, six-walled, 17-foot-tall, 116-foot-long landscape.
-MTA Arts and Design commissioned Cooper to create the above-ground, permanent public mural, Double Take, an 8-by-96-foot, glass mosaic, ceramic, granite and aluminum work due to be unveiled in 2023 on Roosevelt Island.
+In 2023, MTA Arts and Design unveiled Cooper's commissioned permanent public mural, Double Take, an 8-by-96-foot, glass mosaic, ceramic, granite and aluminum work located on Roosevelt Island.
+Her design marries geometric forms found in the location's ventilation building, the Queensboro Bridge and other surrounding structures with fluid hand-drawn and organic forms reflecting the natural setting and backdrop of the East River.

 Awards and public collections

 Cooper has been recognized with a Guggenheim Fellowship (2000), an American Academy in Rome Prize (2003–4), and awards from Anonymous Was A Woman (2013), the Pollock-Krasner Foundation (2018, 2013, 2008), Joan Mitchell Foundation (2013), New York Foundation for the Arts (2013, 2000), Bogliasco Foundation (2011), and Marie Walsh Sharpe Foundation Space Program (2004–5).
 She has received artist residencies from the Atlantic Center for the Arts, Institute for Electronic Arts, La Cite Internationales des Arts (Paris), and Virginia Tech.

-Her work belongs to the public institutions including the British Museum, Cleveland Clinic, Herbert F. Johnson Museum of Art, Katzen Arts Center, Pinakothek der Moderne, and Progressive Art Collection, among others.
+Her work belongs to the collections of public institutions including the British Museum, Cleveland Clinic, Herbert F. Johnson Museum of Art, Katzen Arts Center, Museum of Fine Arts Boston, New York Public Library, Pinakothek der Moderne and Progressive Art Collection, among others.